 Foreign exchange (FX) allows goods and services to move around the world.
 The FX market is global and decentralized.
 It is the world’s largest market, with the main participants being large banks.

 The FX market’s three main participants’ are traders, corporate CFO’s, and governments.
-For traders, rates support hedging risk; pursuing profits; pricing FX derivatives; and algorithmic trading.
+For traders, rates support hedging risk, pursuing profits, pricing FX derivatives, and algorithmic trading.
 For CFO’s, rates support assessing risk and cross-border ventures.
 For governments, rates support budgeting and setting monetary policy.

 Given the criticality of FX rates to the global economy, and the sizeable profit-making opportunities, both explanation and prediction are interesting and valuable.
 Explanation offers the promise of helping with key tasks above.
 Prediction offers more -- the allure of profit-making.
-This report aims to create an explanation model which will form a foundation for our aspirational goal of prediction.
+This report aims to create an explanation model that will form a foundation for our aspirational goal of prediction.
 (Prediction is a bit harder.)

 This report will focus on the exchange rate between US and Canadian dollars (USD and CAD).
 The US is a major trading partner for much of the world, and the USD is often seen as the benchmark currency in global markets.
 The Canadian dollar is a commodity currency with high volatility and trading volume.
 This is attractive to traders as there is liquidity and profit potential.
 (Also, the US is Canada’s largest trading partner.)